 A research proposal is the most important part of your application.
 Start preparing it in good time and, if possible, discuss it in advance with your planned supervisor(s).

 The research proposal is written on the application form in specific fields with a limited number of characters.
-You can familiarise yourself with the application form here. (< link)

 Submit the required certificates of your previous studies and language proficiency.
 Admission Services must receive the documents by the application deadline.

 Also remember to submit programme-specific attachments, if any.

 Apply for a right to study by the end of the application deadline using an electronic application form.
 The application can be written in Finnish, Swedish or English.
 Check the programme-specific requirements – some doctoral programmes require an English-language research proposal.

 Reserve plenty of time for completing the application.
 The application cannot be saved as a draft, but you can edit it during the application period.
 To be able to save the application, every mandatory answer field must have at least one sing.

 After submitting your application in the Studyinfo service, you will receive a confirmation by email.
 The processing of applications and related decision-making takes a few months.

 If your application is in order, we will not contact you before communicating on the admission decision.